aghiuru/RoboND-DeepLearning-Project/writeup.md

 ---

 This model is obviously trained for detecting the person wearing red, but with different training data, the same architecture most likely can be trained to detect other types of objects.

+---

+##### Future improvements

+Because I ran the training until I got the first passing score (ran out of AWS credit), I think the network could be improved by tuning the parameters some more.

+Once in a while, you get a different person wearing a piece of clothing that looks red, and that part of the person is identified as being part of the target, obviously the other parts are not.
+This wrong identification makes me think that the network could be improved by either adding another encoding layer or something like max pooling so even if one part of the body is red, it's ignored if the most of the other parts are not.